RKeenan20/Network_Throughput_Estimator/README.md

 - The result will be printed to the screen for the throughput (for 1500 byte Data packet) and the time taken to transfer 10GB of data for both the "Normal" case and the "Best" case.

-The case shown below is for TCP, 802.11ax and a 143.4 Mbps data rate.
+The case shown below is for UDP, 802.11ax and a 143.4 Mbps data rate.

 ![](terminal1.png)
 ![](terminal2.png)